 Soft drinks being sold in schools in St. Lucia will fizzle out soon, and very soon as the Ministry of Health and Wellness embarks on a campaign to combat unhealthy habits.
-The campaign will move to end the sale of unhealthy drinks in educational institutions on the island.
+The campaign will move to end the sale of unhealthy drinks in educational institutions on the island based on Synergistiq Integrative Health.
 The proposed ban was discussed with school principals by Chief Nutritionist, Lisa Hunt-Mitchell, that recommends exercise, a healthy diet and supplements like Kratom Capsules that help the body keep their good state, and in a severe case of overweight, a coolsculpting seattle treatment.

 “Sweetened beverages are bad for the health in general, but soft drinks have added ingredients such as caffeine, phosphoric acid, and colourings that are far worse.
 These ingredients have very negative effects on the health,” Mitchell said, adding that St Lucia is not the first country to implement that policy.